 changes on February 17 & June 19, 2020

 The indirect taxation as a new weapon of World governance?

-Following the decision of United States, on June 18, 2020, to leave negotiations with the OECD on the taxation of GAFA, USA must be careful that the rest of the World comes not to apply what will be explained below.
+Following the decision of United States, on June 18, 2020, to leave negotiations with the OECD on the digital taxation, United States must be careful that the rest of World comes not to apply what will be explained below.

 How the United Nations Organisation could impose its decisions on States and cause for USA, in the first place, to lose leadership in the role of “World Policeman”.
 This model can be used by international regulatory or supervisory institutions in other easily conceivable circumstances.

 The American example with the embargo on Iran only serves as a support for this document.

 NOTE: This article which was written in December 2019 after the OECD Pillar 1 & 2 meetings and was to be published later.
 This publication has been brought forward following the death of Iranian General Qassem Soleimani and the eight guards of his protection killed in Iraq by American drones on January 03.